"...if we be honest with ourselves,

 Christians would do well to ask themselves the following questions.
 What do I want more than anything else?
 Do I want God?
 Or do I just want something God can give?
 In other words, am I just using God to try and get something I want?
 Or am I trying to come near him?

 Trusting and obeying Jesus is the only right kind of self-service.
 The more I trust and obey Jesus the closer I come to God.
 And the closer I come to God, the more my heart is filled with hope.
-(And I have also noticed that hope increases the strength of my will.)
+(And hope increases the strength of my will.)

 Jesus said that if we continue to obey him, we will know the truth, and the truth will set us free.
 Do not choose the path that leads to nowhere.